Maritime Lynx Farewell

 The Maritime Lynx Farewell Flight

-On 17 March 2017 at Royal Naval Air Station Yeovilton, the home of 815 Naval Air Squadron, four Lynx 8 helicopters ZF563 (312), XZ689 (314), ZF562 (353), ZF557 (426), lifted off on a farewell flight around south west and southern England.
+On 17 March 2017 at Royal Naval Air Station Yeovilton, the home of 815 Naval Air Squadron, four Lynx 8 helicopters ZF563 (312), XZ689 (314), ZF562 (353), ZF557 (426), lifted off on a farewell flight around the south-west and southern England.
 After a career spanning over four decades with the Royal Navy, the Lynx helicopter is due to go out of Fleet Air Arm service towards the end of March 2017.

 During its service life, the maritime Lynx has seen its fair share of operational flying with involvement in the Falklands War and Operation Granby (The First Gulf War).
-During more peaceful times the maritime Lynx could be found serving aboard Royal Navy ships on deployments that spanned the globe.
+During more peaceful times, the maritime Lynx could be found serving aboard Royal Navy ships on deployments that spanned the globe.

-The Lynx 8s successor the AW159 Lynx Wildcat is now coming on strength at Yeovilton and will continue in the role that the maritime Lynx has undertaken for over forty years.
+The Lynx 8s successor, the AW159 Lynx Wildcat, is now coming on strength at Yeovilton and will continue in the role that the maritime Lynx has undertaken for over forty years.
 Although the name Lynx is the same, the Wildcat is a very different airframe with only 5% commonality between the old and the new.

-On 17 March 2017 at Royal Naval Air Station Yeovilton, the home of 815 Naval Air Squadron, four Lynx 8 helicopters ZF563 (312), XZ689 (314), ZF562 (353), ZF557 (426), lifted off on a farewell flight around south west and southern England.
+On 17 March 2017 at Royal Naval Air Station Yeovilton, the home of 815 Naval Air Squadron, four Lynx 8 helicopters ZF563 (312), XZ689 (314), ZF562 (353), ZF557 (426), lifted off on a farewell flight around the south-west and southern England.
 After a career spanning over four decades with the Royal Navy, the Lynx helicopter is due to go out of Fleet Air Arm service towards the end of March 2017.

 During its service life, the maritime Lynx has seen its fair share of operational flying with involvement in the Falklands War and Operation Granby (The First Gulf War).
-During more peaceful times the maritime Lynx could be found serving aboard Royal Navy ships on deployments that spanned the globe.
+During more peaceful times, the maritime Lynx could be found serving aboard Royal Navy ships on deployments that spanned the globe.

-The Lynx 8s successor the AW159 Lynx Wildcat is now coming on strength at Yeovilton and will continue in the role that the maritime Lynx has undertaken for over forty years.
+The Lynx 8s successor, the AW159 Lynx Wildcat, is now coming on strength at Yeovilton and will continue in the role that the maritime Lynx has undertaken for over forty years.
 Although the name Lynx is the same, the Wildcat is a very different airframe with only 5% commonality between the old and the new.

 Decommissioning Of The Maritime Lynx

 Decommissioning of the Fleet Air Arm's last operational Lynx 8s took place on 23 March 2017 at RNAS Yeovilton.
-This landmark event was concluded by a display flown by a single Lynx 8 from 815 Naval Air Squadron.The helicopter which performed the display was ZF563, the last of the type delivered to the Fleet Air Arm in November 1988.
+This landmark event was concluded by a display flown by a single Lynx 8 from 815 Naval Air Squadron.
+The helicopter that performed this was ZF563, the last of the type delivered to the Fleet Air Arm in November 1988.
 The display showed all the agility and performance of the Lynx, a trait for which it is well known.
-It may still have an analogue cockpit, be battle scarred and showing its age, but the maritime Lynx passing into history will be mourned by those who flew, maintained or simply enjoyed observing the helicopters display at airshows and events.
+It may still have an analogue cockpit, be battle-scarred and showing its age, but the maritime Lynx passing into history will be mourned by those who flew, maintained or simply enjoyed observing the helicopters display at airshows and events.

 |